NorthernScott/exu-website/docs/Meta/Ground Rules.md

 6. We play at a mutually agreed location.
 We do our best to accommodate our different transportation needs.
 7. We have food as a part of our games, either individually or as a group.
 8. We do our best to attend all our games, to show up on time every time, and to stay for the entire session.
-9. If we’re going to be late or can’t make it, we do our best to give at least a week’s notice, or as much as we can, knowing that sometimes, “life happens
+9. If we’re going to be late or can’t make it, we do our best to give at least a week’s notice, or as much as we can, knowing that sometimes “life happens.”
-10. We want to have fun socialising, but we also want to prioritise making progress on the campaign.
+10. We want to have fun socializing, but we also want to prioritize making progress on the campaign.

 # We’ll Encourage

 - Fun and silliness when the stakes are low
 - Seriousness and gravitas when the situation demands
-- “True-to-life” roleplaying#
+- “True-to-life” roleplaying

 # We’re Fine With